TrueRou/maimai.py/README.md

 The client is compiled using Nuitka, please download it from the [Releases](https://github.com/TrueRou/maimai.py/releases) page.

-Our client supports Windows, MacOS, and Linux, please download the corresponding version according to your system.
+Our client supports Windows and Linux, please download the corresponding version according to your system.

 For the client API documentation, please see: https://openapi.maimai.turou.fun/.